 To minimize custodial credit risk, the Board has entered into a Master Sweep Repurchase Agreement with Paducah Bank & Trust.
 At the end of each business day, excess funds are swept and used to purchase government securities which the bank will resale back to them the following day.
 Once the funds are swept, they are no longer considered deposits and are not insured by the FDIC.
 In the event of a banking institution failure, the FDIC would recognize the perfected security interest in the invested securities enabling the funds to be returned to the cash accounts of the Board.
-As of June 30, 2020 and 2019, approximately \$2,724,237 and \$2,131,660 of cash and cash equivalents, respectively, were included as part of the Master Sweep Repurchase Agreement.
+As of June 30, 2021 and 2020, approximately \$3,191,136 and \$2,724,237 of cash and cash equivalents, respectively, were included as part of the Master Sweep Repurchase Agreement.
 The remainder of cash and cash equivalents was covered by FDIC insurance.

-The Board has invested approximately \$422,819 and \$415,872 into Certificates of Deposit through the Certificate of Deposit Account Registry Service (CDARS) at June 30, 2020 and 2019, respectively.
+The Board had invested approximately \$422,819 into Certificates of Deposit through the Certificate of Deposit Account Registry Service (CDARS) at June 30, 2020.
 The CDARS program is a self-described deposit-placement service in which participating financial institutions act as agents for depositors in placing funds at other participating institutions.
 Large-dollar deposits can be placed with CDARS and member institutions issue CD's in amounts under \$250,000.
 Therefore, each deposit is eligible for FDIC insurance at each member bank.
+During the year ended June 30, 2021, the Board changed the type of product these funds are invested in at the recommendation of Paducah Bank called Insured Cash Sweep (ICS).
+The Board chose the savings version of ICS accounts to earn a higher interest rate.
+ICS sweeps out nightly to keep the Board's funds at Paducah Bank under the FDIC limit.
+The Board has invested approximately \$426,877 into savings accounts through ICS at June 30, 2021.